E-Sh4rk/TypeInference/random.md

   f 0 -----------> 5
   Empty -------> Int

-  - SR counterexample (fixed with the updated Ctx rule in the semantics):
+  - SR counterexample (fixed with the updated TestCtx rule in the semantics):
     if (id 3, id 3) is (int, bool) then id 3
     ----> if (id 3, 3) is (int, bool) then 3